Reaching them requires nuance and understanding.

 Fact: Hispanics are opening more small businesses than ever before.

-The takeaway is that Hispanics have $1.7 trillion in purchasing power looking for brands they like and want.
-That figure is expected to grow as the GDP of U.S. Hispanics continues to expand faster than those of Germany, the U.K., France, and Japan.
+The takeaway is that Hispanics have $1.7 trillion in purchasing power, and they are looking for brands they like and want.
+That figure is expected to grow as the GDP of U.S. Hispanics continues to expand faster than that of Germany, the U.K., France, and Japan.

 How to Reach the Hispanic Consumer